We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Keep in mind that roasted or salted cashews can contain high levels of added oils or salt.
-For this reason, it may be best to opt for unsalted dry roasted or raw varieties instead.
+For this reason, it may be best to opt for unsalted dry roasted or “raw” (unroasted) varieties instead.

-Some research suggests that roasted cashews may contain higher levels of health-promoting antioxidants than raw cashews.
-Consider roasting raw cashews yourself at home without extra oils (
+Some research suggests that roasted cashews may contain higher levels of health-promoting antioxidants than unroasted cashews.
+Consider roasting unroasted cashews yourself at home without extra oils (

 Alternatively, toss your cashews in a skillet over medium heat for 3–5 minutes, or until the cashews become slightly brown.

 Moreover, cashews contain phytates which can make it more difficult for your body to absorb the vitamins and minerals they contain.
 Soaking your nuts overnight before adding them to dishes will help reduce their phytate content and improve their digestibility (

 Finally, cashews are classified as tree nuts.
 Therefore, people allergic to tree nuts, such as almonds, Brazil nuts, pecans, pistachios, walnuts, or hazelnuts, may have a higher risk of also being allergic to cashews.